Saturday, 15 February 2020

 Climbing the south pylon

 The bridge was designed and built by British firm Dorman Long of Middlesbrough and opened in 1932 (they later went on to build the Tyne Bridge in Newcastle).
-It is currently the sixth-longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134m from top to water level.
+It is currently the tenth-longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134m from top to water level.
 It is a magnificent beast.
 In addition to the road, the Harbour Bridge carries a railway and a protected pedestrian footpath which gives a superb view of Sydney Harbour and the iconic Sydney Opera House as well as an intimate view of the steel structure of the bridge itself.

 Sydney Harbour